 Many who doubt the existence of God have reassured themselves with the thought, “If God wanted us to believe in Him, He would appear to us.”
-Well, we have to be careful when we talk about wanting God to appear to us.
-If He were to do that in all His glory, while we were in our sinful fallen condition, the Bible says we would not live through the experience (Ex.
-33:20; 1 Tim.
-6:15-16; John 1:18).
-But what if the God spoken of in the Old Testament was to veil His glory and appear to mankind in the form of a man, someone mankind could really relate with?
+Well, I’m sympathetic toward that kind of thinking.
+But, the Bible assures us that if He were to do that in all His glory, while we were in our sinful fallen condition, we would not live through the experience (1 Timothy 6:15-16; Exodus 33:20; John 1:18).
+But what if God was to veil His glory and appear to humanity in the form of a man, someone people could really relate with?
 What kind of a man would God be?

 Maybe Muhammad?
 No. He never claimed to be God.
 He never performed any miracles.
 And he struggled with sin, as even he acknowledged.